-Sometimes you may need care from a local provider who is not in Neighborhood's provider network.
-This provider is out of network.
-To see an out of network provider, you need approval from Neighborhood before you make the appointment.
+This plan covers out of network services at a higher cost.
+To see an out of network provider, you may need approval from Neighborhood before you make the appointment.
 To do this call Neighborhood Member Services at 1-855-321-9244.
-If you do not receive approval to see an out of network provider, you will be responsible for the cost of services.
+If you do not receive approval for services that require prior authorization to see an out of network provider, you will be responsible for the cost of services.
+Please review Chapter 4 Section 1 for services that require prior authorization and cost sharing information.